lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

 * Basic training: build your own LLM for specific domain knowledge or task with finetuning, domain adaptation, and more
 * Better training: customize your training call and evaluate your LLM
-* Faster training: efficiently train LoRAs, or slices of LLMs
 * Bigger training: pretrain your LLM on a large dataset, e.g. Wikipedia, to improve its general knowledge

 ## Basic and better training